Willem Albert Wagenaar: Life and work

 Wagenaar studied experimental psychology at Utrecht University, where he obtained his doctorandus degree cum laude in Social Sciences in 1965.
 On 19 January 1972, he obtained a PhD degree in Social Sciences at the Leiden University.
 His thesis at Leiden, called "Sequential Response Bias.
 A study on choice and chance", was sponsored by Professor John P. van de Geer.
 From 1973 to 1974 Wagenaar received a Fulbright grant to act as a visiting professor at Pennsylvania State University.

 Wagenaar was then head of the psychology department from 1974 to 1985 at the Institute for Perception TNO at Soesterberg, The Netherlands.
 Wagenaar was also an experimental psychology professor at Leiden University from 1982 to 1985.
 Wagenaar received a tenured position at Leiden University in 1985, a position he held until retirement.
 While at Leiden University, Wagenaar would also serve as faculty dean and Rector Magnificus from 1997 until 2001.
 Starting in 2004 Wagenaar worked as a psychology of law professor at Utrecht University - he gave a course on "Psychology in the Courtroom" at University College Utrecht.
 He retired in 2009.

 Wagenaar was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1991.

 On 17 January 2013, the Prof. Dr. W.A.
 Wagenaar foundation was founded, initiated by Professor Corine de Ruiter.
 The foundation is part of the Limburg University Fund and is intended to support the Masters in Forensic Psychology at Maastricht University.

 Expert witness

 Wagenaar was called as an expert witness at a series of high-profile cases.
 These included the trial of John Demjanjuk who was accused of being the Nazi war criminal known as Ivan the Terrible.
 Wagenaar was also an expert in the "Yolanda van B. case", a much publicised Dutch incest trial.
 In these cases his testimony focused on the reliability or other aspects of eye witness memory.

 Magic Lanterns

-Wagenaar was an enthusiast for and passionate collector of magic lanterns.
+Wagenaar was a collector of magic lanterns.
 He was so fond of the lanterns that he built a home theater for them and wrote an academic article on their origins.